What Are Managed IT Services?

 - It lowers your IT costs.
 Developing an in-house IT team can get expensive fast.
 First, it requires finding, hiring, and training qualified IT staff.
 Then it also takes investing in expensive hardware and software.
 Plus, you have to pay for employee benefits like health insurance, retirement account contributions, sick leave, and holiday pay.
 In contrast, when you partner with a managed IT service, you don’t need to do any of that.
 You can have access to IT experts and the latest IT technology for the fraction of the cost of what it would take to bring it in-house.
 Plus, you get it at a more reliable fixed monthly rate, which can help with budgeting.

 - It offers more flexibility and scalability.
 The nice thing about managed IT services is that you can increase or lower your service level based on your business’s current needs.
-For example, you may pay per device, per use, or an all-inclusive flat fee.
+For example, you may pay per device, peruse, or an all-inclusive flat fee.
 This highly flexible pricing structure makes it easier to increase your IT service as your business grows.
 Plus, most managed IT services have a subscription-based payment model, meaning you pay as you go.
 So if you ever no longer need the service, you can cancel it.

 - It improves your network reliability.
 Minimizing downtime is crucial for any business.
 Why?
 Because if business operations stop, you aren’t making any money.
 By outsourcing IT to a managed IT service provider, you can have someone monitoring your network 24/7.
 If and when an issue comes up, they can respond quickly to keep the network running.
-This lets you rest easy, knowing your network is in good hands and not have to rely on in-house IT staff who may be juggling many responsibilities at once.
+This lets you rest easy, knowing your network is in good hands and not having to rely on in-house IT staff who may be juggling many responsibilities at once.

 Types of Managed IT Services